 Me and QJ 7081.
 We all reboarded and the train headed towards Des Moines.
 I just relaxed the rest of the way back watching the chasers on the highways and just enjoying the view on this cold windy morning.
 I called Lets Talk Trains and told them about my stories and our QJ Trip today.

 The bar in the Abraham Lincoln with the Iowa Interstate emblem on it.
-We arrived into Council Bluffs ending a great trip behind the Iowa Interstate QJ 7081.
+We arrived into Des Moines ending a great trip behind the Iowa Interstate QJ 7081.

 The rear of the train back at Des Moines.

 The front of the train at Des Moines.
 I got the car out of the parking structure for $25 before I left Des Moines.
 I got out of town on Interstate 235 which I took east to Interstate 80.
 I gassed up my rental car #1 at Colfax at Caseys and then drove east to Newton for KFC for dinner.
 From there I continued east on Interstate 80 to Grinnell where I exited and went into town to find the station and got a bonus.

 The Iowa Interstate crosses the Union Pacific at Grinnell with the ex M&StL Station at the northwest corner of the diamond.
 The station is now the Depot Crossing Restaurant.